How To Request a Letter of Recommendation for College

 1. Compile a list of possible references

-Once your reference agrees, you can tell them when they can expect to receive the formal request and what format it will be in.
-You can also ask how they’d prefer to receive your formal request.
+Once your reference agrees, you can tell them when and how you plan on sending your formal request.
+You can also ask how they'd prefer to receive your formal request.
 Provide a specific date they can expect your request to ensure they look for it to arrive.

 2. Submit a formal request